 Poughkeepsie Kiwanis played an important role in the foundation and ongoing operation of Mid-Hudson Works over 70 years ago, a partnership that continues to this day.
-Mid-Hudson Works employs Veterans and peoples with disabilities.
+Mid-Hudson Works employs Veterans and people with disabilities.

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without your help!

-We award scholarships to local college-bound graduating seniors who have demonstrated involvement in community service.
-Your support also allows our club to send underserved local children, many with special needs, to summer camp at our NY State District run “Kamp Kiwanis” in upstate New York.
+We also give out a number of scholarships each school year to local college-bound graduating seniors who have demonstrated involvement in community service.
+Your support also allows our club to send underserved local children, many with special needs, to our NY State District run “Kamp Kiwanis” summer camp located in upstate New York.

-Copyright © 2022 Poughkeepsie Kiwanis - All Rights Reserved.
+Copyright © 2023 Poughkeepsie Kiwanis - All Rights Reserved.